G28X0Y0/G28X0Y0/README.md

 National Weather Service - A web application with a UI that gets weather from different locations.
 Uses REST practices.

+VELOcity- a bicycling tracking app for creating, logging, and editing bicycling activities.
+Full stack with Google Maps API integration.
+WIP

 ### What I'm interested in:
 - Making cool software
 - Data sciences(Pandas, PostgreSQL, Tensor)